logseq/docs/pages/Publishing.md

 		- Alternatively, in [[Settings]] all pages can be made public by default and then the property `publish:: false` can be used to make specific pages private.
 	- All published pages are displayed in a read-only mode.
 	- Published apps should read user configuration in [[config.edn]] and [[custom.css]].
+	- ### Available Features
+	  id:: 63595c2e-2383-42d4-ad20-5647758a7337
 		- Most features in a [[Publish Web]] app should work e.g. page [[Search]], block links and page links.
-		- If you're unsure if a [[Feature]] supports [[Publish Web]] , check what platform value it has.
+Anything that involves editing won't work of course since the app is read-only.
+		- query-table:: true
+		  query-properties:: [:page :platform :initial-version]
+		  #+BEGIN_QUERY
+		  {:title "These features are not available in a Publish Web App" :query [:find (pull ?p [*])
+		                :where
+		                (page-property ?p :type "Feature")
+		                (or
+		                     ;; Hardcode not Publish Web values for now as not didn't work here (page-property ?p :platform "Desktop")
+		                     ;; All mentions of both of these in platform is to mention it as an exception ;; Can create a different property value if this becomes too cumbersome (and (page-property ?p :platform "All Platforms")
+		                              (page-property ?p :platform "Publish Web")))]}
+		  #+END_QUERY
-		- For example, [[Custom theme]] on a published app is common request.
+		- Some features that aren't available do have workarounds.
+For example, applying a [[Custom theme]] is a common request.
 Since themes are plugins, they do not just work as plugins are [[Desktop]] only.
 You can workaround this with this example custom.css
 		  ```css
-		  // This uses the logse-dev-theme but the url can be changed to any theme's github url
+		  // This uses the logseq-dev-theme but the url can be changed to any theme's github url
 		  @import url("https://cdn.jsdelivr.net/gh/pengx17/logseq-dev-theme@main/custom.css");
 		  ```
 - ## Additional Links